GenericMappingTools/gmt/doc/rst/source/datasets/dcw.rst

 If you are building GMT from source then you should set the parameter DCW_ROOT in the cmake/ConfigUser.cmake to point to the directory where dcw-gmt.nc has been placed.
-If you add this file after GMT installation you can always have GMT find it by placing it in your user ~/.gmt directory or setting the DIR_DCW parameter in the gmt.conf settings.
+If you add this file after GMT installation was completed then you can always have GMT find it by placing it in your user ~/.gmt directory or by setting the DIR_DCW parameter in the gmt.conf settings.

 DCW-GMT is released under the GNU Lesser General Public License.